-The Baltic Sea, surrounded by 9 countries, is the gateway to the magical natural beauty of Northern Europe.
-Our tour and luxury cruise combination offers a unique opportunity to explore the cities and towns of some of those countries: Denmark, Sweden, Finland, Russia, Estonia and Germany.
-A sumptuous kosher cruise to this fascinating part of our planet promises a wealth of experiences: from the palaces of powerful emperors and magnificent architecture to one of the world’s oldest museums, St. Petersburg will captivate your imagination.
+The Baltic Sea is the gateway to the enchanted natural beauty of Northern Europe.
+Our luxury tour and cruise combination offers a unique opportunity to explore the cities and towns of some of the countries that line the Baltic: Denmark, Sweden, Finland, Russia, Estonia and Germany.
+Our sumptuous kosher cruise to this fascinating part of our planet promises a wealth of experiences: from the palaces of powerful emperors and magnificent architecture to one of the world’s oldest museums, St. Petersburg will captivate your imagination.
 From Tallinn’s Upper Town, view red gabled roofs and spires of Lower Town where you can browse St. Catherine’s Arts and Crafts Centre.
 Cruise the Stockholm Archipelago – 30,000 islands of dramatic cliffs, tranquil beaches and secluded forests – discover Stockholm’s enchanting cobblestone streets leading to the Royal Palace and into the hub of Old Town.
-We disembark to discover a new destination leaving you with a deeper understanding of the attention-grabbing places and the charming people that you visit.
+We disembark to discover a new destination daily, leaving you with a profounder understanding of the fascinating places and the charming people that you visit.

 Health and Fitness

-* 3 pools – Sea View pool, Lido pool, Oasis pool * 3 jacuzzis * Gym * Greenhouse Spa * Aerobics studio * Beauty salon * Thermal suite * Basketball court * Practice tennis court * Lower Promenade deck walk
+* Pools – Sea View pool, Lido pool, Oasis pool * 3 Jacuzzis * Gym * Greenhouse Spa * Aerobics Studio * Beauty Salon * Thermal Suite * Basketball Court * Practice Tennis Court * Lower Promenade Deck Walk

-* Van Gogh theater * Casino * Crow’s Nest lounge/nightclub * Explorations library/internet cafe * Explorer’s lounge* Culinary Arts center * Neptune lounge * Hudson card room * Club HAL kids club * Club HAL games room * The Loft teens club * The Oasis teens deck area
+* Theater * Casino Crow’s Nest Lounge/Nightclub * Explorations Library/Internet Cafe * Explorer’s Lounge * Culinary Arts Center * Neptune Lounge * Hudson Card Room * Club HAL Kids Club * Club HAL Games Room * The Loft Teens Club * The Oasis Teens Deck Area

-* Shopping arcade * Art gallery * Launderette * Half Moon meeting room * Medical center
+* Shopping Arcade * Art Gallery * Launderette * Meeting Room * Medical Center

 An opportunity to truly enjoy ALL the ship has to offer as we sail along to Baltic Sea towards its eastern shores.
 Today too, we’ll be able to enjoy lectures, movies, shows and entertainment in the ships numerous theaters and entertainment centers.

-Tallinn’s beachside region of Pirita may bring back memories of the 1980 Olympic Games, held here at the yachting complex.
-We will visit the Old Town, and then walk up Toompea Hill to Palace Square.
+We will visit Tallin’s Old Town, and then walk up Toompea Hill to Palace Square.
 The Baroque palace at the top is now the seat of the Estonian Parliament.
-Then, finally, we will look out over the rooftops of the Lower Town from a scenic viewpoint before returning to our ship.
+We will continue to a look out over the rooftops of the Lower Town from a scenic viewpoint before returning to our ship to prepare for Shabbat

 Helsinki’s tree-lined avenues, graceful parks, and distinctive architecture make the city a wonderful venue for walking.
 A coach will take us from the pier to Senate Square, where the Lutheran Church stands near the Senate Building, and the University boasts a neo-Classical style.
 Along the way we will see the formidable buildings that dominate Helsinki’s skyline—the Kiasma Museum of Contemporary Art, Finlandia Hall, the National Museum and Parliament House.
 From here, we will begin our walking tour past the central railway station, Eliel Saarinen, to the National Theater and Sanoma Talo.
-Our walking tour ends here, and we will return to the pier by coach, and set sail through the night for Stockholm, Sweden.
+We will return to the pier by coach, and set sail through the night for Stockholm, Sweden.